akka/akka-http/docs/src/main/paradox/routing-dsl/play-comparison.md

 ```

 @@@ div { .group-scala }
-The parameter name may be decorated with a `?` to mark it as optional (for other variants see @ref[other parameter extractors](directives/parameter-directives/parameters.md#description)).
+The parameter name may be decorated with `.optional` to mark it as optional (for other variants see @ref[other parameter extractors](directives/parameter-directives/parameters.md#description)).
 @@@
 @@@ div { .group-java }
 The `parameterOptional` directive passes the parameter as `Optional<String>`.